statorworks/I2CServo/TESTER/Readme.md

-Here you can find the files to have the servo tester PCB made, as well as the source code if you want to repurpose the board.
+Here you can find the files to have the servo tester PCB made, as well as the source code if you want to improve or repurpose the board.

 BOM: